microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 #### <a href="#responseMessage" name="responseMessage" class="anchor"> Response Message </a>

 A Response Message sent as a result of a request.
-If a request doesn't provide a result value the receiver of a request still needs to return a response message to conform to the JSON RPC specification.
+If a request doesn't provide a result value the receiver of a request still needs to return a response message to conform to the JSON-RPC specification.
 The result property of the ResponseMessage should be set to `null` in this case to signal a successful request.

 ```typescript
 interface ResponseMessage extends Message {